diederickh/pipslab/README.md

 ## Compiling and running

-The installation workt the same on Mac, Linux and Windows.
+The installation works the same on Mac, Linux and Windows.
 On windows make sure you have GIT installed and that you used the git bash windows.